 At six months post-transplant, recipients can continue with a provider of choice, reducing travel expenses for out-of-town patients.
 The University Transplant coordinator will continue to follow up with the recipient on a yearly basis to assess his/her condition.

 Easy access to care for our patients is important to us.
-For kidney transplant patients who live more than one hour from Jackson, we provide evaluation services and immediate post-transplant care in Grenada and Biloxi.
+For kidney transplant patients who live more than one hour from Jackson, we provide pre-transplant evaluation services at our outreach clinics in Grenada and Biloxi.

 University Transplant offers a patient-led support group for all transplant patients.